Saleman History, Family Crest & Coats of Arms

 Important Dates for the Saleman family

 This web page shows only a small excerpt of our Saleman research.
-Another 120 words (9 lines of text) covering the years 1240, 1303, 1371, 1468, 1800, 1426, 1390, 1411, 1414, 1435, 1414 and 1435 are included under the topic Early Saleman History in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) covering the years 1240, 1303, 1371, 1468, 1800, 1426, 1390, 1411, 1414, 1435, 1414, 1435 and 1541 are included under the topic Early Saleman History in all our PDF Extended History products and printed products wherever possible.